INCEPTdk/adaptr/README.md

   search_range = c(0.9, 1), # Search range for superiority stopping threshold
   tol = 0.01, # Tolerance range
-  dir = -1 # Tolerance range only applies below target
+  dir = -1 # Tolerance range only applies below target )
-  # Results may be saved (and reloaded) if the 'path' argument is used
-)

 # Print result (to check if calibration is successful)